MENTOR HANDBOOK

 The assessor will also provide comments to help guide the student in the right direction and may include some extra information to aid learning.
 If the student is unsure of what the assessor is asking of them or the feedback is unclear, please get in touch with Student Assist for further clarification before uploading a resubmission.

-If the student believes that they have met all the criteria and do not agree with the assessors comments, they have the opportunity to appeal.
+If the student believes that they have met all the criteria and do not agree with the assessor's comments, they have the opportunity to appeal.
 This is a formal process that must follow the Assessment Appeals Policy & Procedure.

 Third Attempts